liampshaw/liampshaw.github.io/_posts/2015-03-06-Psignificant.md

 This post is just a dumb suggestion.
 But I don't think it's fair to blame non-statisticians for misusing p-values when the language used to describe them is misleading.

 **EDIT:** It also turns out others have had this idea before, but it's not widely used.
-Maybe psignificance needs it's <a href="http://tauday.com/tau-manifesto">Tau Manifesto</a>.
+Maybe psignificance needs it's own <a href="http://tauday.com/tau-manifesto">Tau Manifesto</a>.